celinehohzm/SpliceCOV/README.md

 ```

 ---
-## Inputs (recommended to generate from TieBrush & TieCov)
+## Inputs (recommended to generate with TieBrush & TieCov)

-SpliceCOV expects:
+SpliceCOV expects the following:

-- A TieBrush junctions file (-j) — aggregated splice junctions
+- TieBrush junctions file (-j) — aggregated splice junctions
-- A BigWig coverage file (-c) — aggregated per-base read coverage
+- BigWig coverage file (-c) — aggregated per-base read coverage

-These typically come from the TieBrush and TieCov tools (https://github.com/alevar/tiebrush).
+Both of these files are typically produced by the TieBrush and TieCov tools (https://github.com/alevar/tiebrush).